vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 trip to the Amazon Hub Locker at ASUC Berkeley to pick up a few packages.

-## Various trips in 2025-08 (details pending)
+## 2025-08-14

+I made an administrative trip and also stopped at the Amazon Hub Locker at ASUC Berkeley to pick up a package.

+## 2025-08-15

-I made a few administrative trips in 2025-08.
-Details of the trips are pending.
+I made a two-stop administrative trip.

+## 2025-08-20

+I made an administrative trip to San Francisco.
+I took BART going in and took the AC Transit line F for the return journey.

 ## 2025-09-03